mailpile/Mailpile/README.md

     mailpile> s att:pdf
     ...
     mailpile> s has:attachment
+    ...
+    mailpile> s date:2011-1-30
+    ...
+    mailpile> s year:2011 month:12
+    ...

 The default search will search in message bodies, from lines, attachment names and subjects.
-Using the `to/from/subject/att` prefix will search that part of the message only.
+Using the `to/from/subject/att/...` prefixes will search that part of the message only.
 There's no way to *only* search bodies, they're too full of crap anyway.
 Adding terms narrows the search.

 You can search from the command line with `mailpile.py -s term`, but that will be rather slow because the metadata index has to be